wting/pelican-svbtle/README.md

   exception of articles.
 - Svbtle uses Freight-Sans-Pro for article titles and Proxima Nova for body.
   While they are two great fonts, neither are free.
-I've linked to them in case the client has them installed, but for users will be view the site with Open Sans.
+I've linked to them in case the client has them installed, but most users will be view the site with Open Sans.

 ## INSTALL